 The Redbird Crest Trail is one of eastern Kentucky's best off-road secrets.
-The 70 mile loop Redbird Crest Trail is nestled just outside of Manchester, KY in the Appalachian foothills.
+The 70 mile loop Redbird Crest Trail is nestled in the Appalachian foothills of Kentucky's Clay and Leslie Counties.
 The area features rocky, sandy, and downright gorgeous trails to take you to some of the areas prettiest and most rugged parts of the Daniel Boone National Forest.

 100K Trail Race